It feels like a Christmas present.

 Require that any changes to the IPA or Standard Employment Contract resulting in lower basic salaries or higher deductions be agreed to in writing by the employee and be reviewed and approved by MOM.
 This review and approval process should involve all parties and take into account the unequal bargaining power of migrant workers who have already committed substantial resources for their job in Singapore.
 Any move to disadvantage a worker’s contract terms should involve a tripartite approach in which migrant workers are able to consult with and rely on union and/or NPO support.

 It’s been three years since 2016, but TWC2 is happy that MOM has come to see the drawing of adverse inferences as a necessary safeguard in the interest of justice for workers.
-We don’t know when policy evolved in this direction – it could have been quite early on except that it was only recently articulated in a report – but the important thing is that this positive change has finally been put in place.
+In April 2019, this new Section 21(1A) came into effect in the Employment Claims Act giving substance to this policy change:

 TWC2 develops advocacy proposals from our deep understanding of workers’ cases.
 Over the last ten years, we’ve handled well over ten thousand salary and injury claims and we have a front-row view of the problems workers face in getting remedies.
 Of course this would not have been possible without the support of our donors and the tireless work of our staff and volunteers.
 But moments like this, when we finally see progress, make it all … feel like Christmas.